-Table E 31: Relationship types in CJARS crosswalks
+Table I 31: Relationship types in CJARS crosswalks

 Relation Code Relation Description

-10 Cohabiting adults (=;13 years apart)
+10 Cohabiting adults (=<13 years apart)

 11 Spouse

 12 Domestic partner

 13 Romantic unmarried (e.g., boyfriend/girlfriend)

 14 Unclassified romantic

 15 Adult, non-romantic (e.g., roommate/boarder)

-20 Cohabiting adult-minor (¿13 years apart)
+20 Cohabiting adult-minor (>13 years apart)

 21 Bio parent - child

 22 Adopted parent - child

 23 Stepparent - child

 24 Foster parent - child

 25 Unclassified parent - child

 26 Parent - child-in-law

 27 Grandparent-grandchild

 28 Aunt/uncle-niece/nephew

 29 Non-familial adult - child

-40 Cohabiting minors (=;13 years apart)
+40 Cohabiting minors (=< 13 years apart)

 41 Bio-siblings

 42 Adopted-siblings

 43 Step-siblings

 44 Foster-siblings

 45 Unclassified siblings

 45 Cousins

 45 Second cousins

 45 Siblings-in-law

-reasons.
-First, relationships in the decennial censuses, American Community Survey, and HUD program data are all expressed in relation to the household head.
-Several assumptions are imposed to infer relations between other household members, but often there is not enough information to classify a link beyond an unclassified parent-child link.39 Second, the American Community Survey between 2001-2007 and 2010 Decennial Census uses broader relationship definitions.40 Finally, parental relations that are established only in the tax
+expressed in relation to the household head or adult respondent.
+Several assumptions are imposed to infer relations between other household members, but often there is not enough information to classify a link beyond an unclassified parent-child link.39 Second, the American Community Survey between 2001 and 2007 and the 2010 Decennial Census use broader relationship definitions.40 Finally, parental relations that are established only in the tax

-39Some of the assumptions imposed to define parent-child relations (and vice versa): 1). if a household head has a biological child, then the spouse to the household head is also linked as a biological parent, 2). if a household head has a stepchild, then the spouse to the household head is assumed to be the biological parent, 3). if a household head has an adopted child, then the spouse to the household head is assumed to be an adopted parent, and 4). if a household head has a foster child, then the spouse to the household head is assumed to be the foster parent as well.
-Examples of inferred parent-child links where subclassification can not be ascertained: 1). a household head linked to their parent is not further classified as biological, step, adopted, or foster 2). a spouse of a household head linked to the household head's mother/father-in-law is not further classified as biological, step, adopted or foster 3). a sibling of the household head linked to the niece/nephew of a household head, subject to age restrictions and other information if available 4). a child of a household head linked to a grandchild of the household head, subject to age restrictions and other information if available.
+39Some of the assumptions imposed to define parent-child relations (and vice versa) are: (1) if a household head has a biological child, then the spouse to the household head is also linked as a biological parent; (2) if a household head has a stepchild, then the spouse to the household head is assumed to be the biological parent; (3) if a household head has an adopted child, then the spouse to the household head is assumed to be an adopted parent; and (4) if a household head has a foster child, then the spouse to the household head is assumed to be the foster parent as well.
+Examples of inferred parent-child links where subclassification can not be ascertained are: (1) a household head linked to their parent is not further classified as biological; step, adopted, or foster; (2) a spouse of a household head linked to the household head's mother/father-in-law is not further classified as biological, step, adopted or foster; (3) a sibling of the household head linked to the niece/nephew of a household head, subject to age restrictions and other information if available; and (4) a child of a household head linked to a grandchild of the household head, subject to age restrictions and other information if available.

-40The following relationship types to the household head were removed from the 2010 Decennial Census:

-records and not observed in the Census surveys or HUD program data (or are observed with ambiguous relationships) can only be classified as a parent with no further information to sub-classify into biological, step, adopted, foster, aunt/uncle, etc.41
+40The following relationship types to the household head were removed from the 2010 Decennial Census: sibling-in-law, nephew/niece, uncle/aunt, cousin, grandparent, and foster child.
+The ACS did not offer more records and not observed in the Census surveys or HUD program data (or are observed with ambiguous relationships) can only be classified as a parent with no further information to sub-classify into biological, step, adopted, foster, aunt/uncle, etc.41